What happens during the consultation?

 We ask that at least one parent or guardian remain present throughout the consultation.
 Your involvement helps us better understand your child and ensures you feel confident using the strategies we discuss.

-Volunteers may be available to assist with setup, cleanup, and child support at times during the consultation.
+Volunteers or students may be available to assist with setup, cleanup, and child support at times during the consultation.
 Their role is to help the session run smoothly, though availability may vary.
+Occupational Therapy students may also complete a portion of consultations with supervision of an Occupational Therapist.

 Can I bring my other children?